‘Margaritaville’ singer Jimmy Buffett, who turned beach-bum life into an empire, dies at 76

 “There was no such place as Margaritaville,” Buffett told the Arizona Republic in 2021.
 “It was a made-up place in my mind, basically made up about my experiences in Key West and having to leave Key West and go on the road to work and then come back and spend time by the beach.”

 The song soon inspired restaurants and resorts, turning Buffett’s alleged desire for the simplicity of island life into a multimillion brand.
-He landed at No. 13 in Forbes’ America’s Richest Celebrities in 2016 with a net worth of $550 million.
+He landed at No. 18 in Forbes’ list of the Richest Celebrities of All Time with a net worth of $1 billion.

 Music critics were never very kind to Buffett or his catalogue, including the sandy beach-side snack bar songs like “Fins,” “Come Monday” and “Cheeseburgers in Paradise.”
 But his legions of fans, called “Parrotheads,” regularly turned up for his concerts wearing toy parrots, cheeseburgers, sharks and flamingos on their heads, leis around their necks and loud Hawaiian shirts.